Web3Clubs-xyz/pen.live/readme.md

 - Allow users to toggle preview, flip the video horizontally, and run object detection.
 - Adjust object detection confidence threshold using a slider.
 - Display real-time object detection results on the live stream.
-- Track listed pens, total pens, platform value locked (TVL), total listed animals, and trending animal TVL per pen.
+- Livestock Reports & Tracking listed pens, total pens, platform value locked (TVL), total listed animals, and trending animal TVL per pen.
 - View top holders with their total realized and unrealized profit or loss (PnL).
 - Access dedicated sections for farmer and guardian revenue, platform revenue, and a live stream with advanced features.
 - Integrate seamlessly with a secure farmer's wallet system for pen monitoring and potential buyer connections.